 For example, the clause below allows the company to "in its sole and absolute discretion, at any time and for any or no reason, suspend or terminate this License and the rights afforded..."

-This section is where it's made known that the licensor or provider of the app is made available "as is" and that if an end user is not happy with the software or app, the licensor or provider is not responsible for improving the software or app to satisfy the end user.
+A disclaimer of warranties is where it's made known that the app is made available "as is" and that if an end user is not happy with the software or app, the licensor or provider is not responsible for improving the software or app to satisfy the end user.

 Limitations of Liability

-This kind of clause, commonly called "Limitations of Liability", makes it clear that the provider or licensor will not be held responsible for any damages that arise out of the use of the app.
+This kind of clause makes it clear that the provider or licensor will not be held responsible for any damages that arise out of the use of the app.

 For example, if a user installs a mobile app and agrees to an EULA with this clause in it, then the user's phone malfunctions and breaks, the user cannot seek liability against the provider of the mobile app for reparations for the damaged phone, even if the damage was a result of the mobile app.